Bill Moss (racing driver)

-William Moss (4 September 1933 – 13 January 2010) was a British racing driver from England.
+William Frank Moss (4 September 1933 – 13 January 2010) was a British racing driver from England.

 Moss entered one World Championship Formula One race, the 1959 British Grand Prix, with his United Racing Stable Cooper T51, a Formula 2 car, and failed to qualify.
 Moss was British Formula Junior Champion in 1961.

 He is not related to Stirling Moss, winner of 16 Grands Prix.